danmayer/danmayer.github.com/_posts/2017-06-26-db_phone_types.md

 # How to best store & query phone numbers in Postgres DB

+__Update: 06-27-2017, See the update & round 2 section below for improved and corrected data__

 After some frustration cleaning up some of our information architecture related to phone numbers.
 I posted the tweet at the top of this article.

 It actually lead to far more responses, questions, and discussion about the best way to store numbers...
 It made me think that perhaps our quick attempts to extract the best process out of multiple production table cleanups, could be missing something.
 I decided it would be pretty easy to try to dig in a bit deeper for a more data backed answer.
 I definitely don't claim to be a DB performance expert, so perhaps we had reached some wrong conclusions.